Getting Started With Billing

 - Patient Payment: Refers to the amount the patient has paid towards the appointment

 - Payment Notes: A section to add in any additional notes regarding the payment

 - Payment Posted Date: The date the payment was issued

 - Pre Authorization Approval #: The number provided by your insurance for pre-authorization.
 Insurance sometimes requires prior approval for procedures and will require a pre-authorization approval number to consider the claim when it is received

 - Referral Number: Insurance may require a referral from another physician to treat the patient.
 The referral number can be entered here.

 - Payment Profile: The type of payment obtained for the services you provide

-- Billing Profile: A DrChrono convenience feature that allows you select from various profiles to pre-populate sections of the billing form that can be customized to your own needs.
+- Billing Profile: A DrChrono convenience feature that allows you to select from various profiles to pre-populate sections of the billing form that can be customized to your own needs.

 - Billing Pick List: Commonly used ICD and procedure codes used in your billing

 - Diagnosis Pick List: Previous diagnoses populated from the patient problems list

 - Employment/Auto/Other Accident: For insurance and legal purposes, select what kind of accident caused the patient's condition (if applicable).